hosnabasiri/scRNAseq-cross-disorder-neuronal-integration/README.md

 To enable this, we integrated heterogeneous cortical datasets rather than analyzing each disorder in isolation, while addressing key challenges such as annotation inconsistency and study-specific batch effects.

-We compared two integration strategies: a conventional cell-level approach and an individual-level, cluster-based strategy that simplifies the representation of the data.
+We compared a conventional cell-level integration approach with a strategy that first clusters cells within each individual before integration.

 ---